-I would not bet the milk money on that.
+I would not bet the milk money on that, no.

-But could they poll well enough to frighten any political professional with an interest in Donald Trump’s future?
+But could they poll well enough to frighten any political professional?

 It is not crazy—not crazy at all—to think that some combination of Walsh, Weld, and Candidate X could combine to get something like 38 percent of the vote in New Hampshire.

 Because “success” in a primary challenge isn’t about winning the nomination.
-It’s about sending a message that sets a course for the future.
+It’s about setting a course for the future.

-Sometimes that course is about ideology, as it was with Ronald Reagan and his 1976 challenge to President Ford.
+Sometimes that course change is about ideology, as it was with Ronald Reagan in his 1976 challenge to President Ford.

 Sometimes it’s about trying to unwind the party’s relationship with an unpopular politician, which is what Ted Kennedy did in 1980 to President Carter.

-Sometimes it’s both, as with Pat Buchanan’s 1992 challenge to President Bush.
+Sometimes it’s both, like with Pat Buchanan’s 1992 challenge to President Bush.

 But whether or not Walsh 2020 is a good thing, it’s a thing that is happening.
 And it might turn out to matter.